quovixi/linkedinspo/README.md

 One thing I did use ChatGPT for is to help turn my ideas into code — particularly the JavaScript powering the random selection.

-The trickiest part of this project was figuring out how to fade in an out between prompts.
-I didn't realise how complicated it is to try and animate the display property, so I ended up listening for `tranisitonend` events to manipulate the DOM, dynamically updating `opacity` and `visibility` at the right time.

 ## Try it out
 [linkedinspo.quovixi.com](https://linkedinspo.quovixi.com/)